John Work; Father De Smet

 "high & Covered with Snow"

 wo of the Corps' horses strayed off during the night of September 10, 1805, and the search for them lasted until noon the next day, so the party didn't leave camp until 3:00 on the "Verry worm" afternoon of the 11th.
-Nevertheless, they covered seven miles in what remained of the evening, noting the "hills on the right high and ruged, the mountains on the left high & Covered with Snow" that didn't appear to melt despite the heat, but made them look like the middle of winter.
-The Corps "Encamped at Some old Indian Lodges" on the north bank of the creek, in full view of these mountains to the south.
+Nevertheless, they covered seven miles in what remained of the evening, noting the "hills on the right high and ruged, the mountains on the left high & Covered with Snow" that made them look like it was the middle of winter up there.
+The Corps "Encamped at Some old Indian Lodges" on the north bank of the creek, in full view of these peaks to the south.
 Although less jagged than some they had seen as they rode north down the Bitterroot Valley, this gently curving skyline could not have done much to lessen any sense of foreboding the men may have felt.

 From the campsite they knew as "Travellers-rest," they may have caught a glimpse of the mountaintop, but the view from their September 11th campsite is much more dramatic.
 From the latter perspective one can see that the summit actually is a narrow mountain crest formed of two peaks connected by a narrow ridge.
-The summit of the northern end of the crest reaches an altitude of 9,096 feet MSL; the peak at the southern end of the crest is a mere 43 feet higher.3
+The summit of the northern end of the crest reaches an altitude of 9,096 feet MSL; the peak at the southern end of the crest is a mere 44 feet higher, at 9,140 feet.3 That is the summit that was officially named "Lolo Peak" in 1898 by the Board on Geographic Names of the USGS.

 In the interim, many travelers bound for the Columbia River basin opted for Indian roads north of Travellers Rest, such as the one that now lies partly beneath Interstate 90 between Missoula and Spokane.
 Another preferred route lay beside the Clark Fork, Coeur d'Alene and Columbia rivers, which Jedediah Smith chose for his tour of Oregon Territory in 1828-29 in preference to Old Toby's tough trail.
 There was no escaping the fact, however, that the South Pass was preferable to any of the northern routes for emigrants heading either to Oregon or California.
 For a few decades the old northern route remained in use as K'useyneiskit ("The Road to the Buffalo") to the Nez Perce people, and as Naptnisá ("The Trail to the Nez Perce") by the Salish, but the South Pass quickly became the new nodal point in transmontane travel to Oregon and California.